students on stage

 All students selected to audition for the BFA Musical Theatre and Theatre Performance majors will be evaluated for acceptance into the programs, as well as for scholarship consideration.
 Students submitting a portfolio for the BFA Technical Theatre program will be evaluated for acceptance into the program, as well as for scholarship consideration.

-Preparing For Your Audition
+Preparing for Your Audition

-For the 2022/2023 Audition Cycle, MTCP has included a list of helpful hints.
+For the 2023/2024 Audition Cycle, MTCP has included a list of helpful hints.
 We strongly encourage that you take advantage of these resources which have been thoughtfully and intentionally crafted by the expertise of multiple programs nationwide to support the excellence of the audition and for your benefit.
 View the MTCP Resources Page.

 View the MTCP Resources Page